nonoesp/laravel-folio/README.md

 ## Subscribers Notificaitons

-TODO: Explain you need to set a mail driver (amazon ses) and config `config/mail.php` and `config/services.php`.
+TODO: Explain you need to set a mail driver (amazon ses) and config `config/mail.php` and `config/services.php` and `config/folio.php`.

 ## License